AlexWinder/laravel-confirm-new-email/README.md

 ### Publish Vendor Files

 If you wish, you can publish the configuration file with the `config` tag.
-This will allow you to customise this package to work with your Laravel project.
-If you do not publish this file then the default values set within [src/config/config.php](src/config/config.php) will be used however this may cause some unintended issues with your project.
+This will create a `confirm-new-email` config file in your configuration path and allow you to customise this package to work with your Laravel project.
+If you do not publish this file then the default values set within [src/config/config.php](src/config/config.php) will be used however this may cause some unintended issues when trying to use this package with your project.

 ```shell
 php artisan vendor:publish --provider="AlexWinder\ConfirmNewEmail\ConfirmNewEmailServiceProvider" --tag="config"
 ```

 This package comes with a number of views for the form and the email markdowns used.
 If you wish to customise these views for your Laravel project you can do so by publishing with the `views` tag.
-These files will be published to the `views/vendor/confirm-new-email` directory within your project.
+These files will be published to the `views/vendor/confirm-new-email` directory within the resource path of your project.

 ```shell
 php artisan vendor:publish --provider="AlexWinder\ConfirmNewEmail\ConfirmNewEmailServiceProvider" --tag="views"